 As summer brings warmer temperatures, the change in season can also result in more ants and other insects entering the household and an increased risk for insect infestation of open packages of pet food and treats.
-Preventing bug infestation during the manufacturing process is one of the quality factors PFI members control throughout the manufacturing process.
+Preventing bug infestation during the manufacturing process is one of the quality factors PFI members control.
 Pet lovers can also take steps to keep their dog’s and cat’s food and treats free from insects, at the place of purchase and at home.
-PFI’s new infographic and the information below provide ways to avoid the potential for unwanted pests in your pet’s food.
+PFI’s infographic and the information below provide ways to avoid the potential for unwanted pests in your pet’s food.

 Safety Assurances during Manufacturing and in Transit